DugongBioinformatics/dugongbioinformatics.github.io/README.md

    - Local or remote cursor
    - Clipboard copy/paste
    - Clipping or scrolling modes for large remote screens

+ More information about noVNC can be found on the [project page](https://github.com/novnc/noVNC/wiki).

 ***DugongGUI*** also has a set of preinstalled software packages that allow a better use of the operating system, especially: